This is the multi-page printable view of this section. Click here to print.

 Volume Group nameRequiredVolume Group name

-• Add button is clicked, and then select the target volume in the target add popup
+• After clicking the Add button, select the target volume in the add target popup

 • Replication: Not used